Matt Lepsis

-Matthew Stanley Lepsis (born January 13, 1974) is an American former professional football offensive tackle of the National Football League (NFL).
+Matthew Stanley Lepsis (born January 13, 1974) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was originally signed by the Denver Broncos as an undrafted free agent in 1997 and remained with the team until his retirement following the 2007 season.
-He played college football at Colorado.
+He played college football for the Colorado Buffaloes.

 Lepsis won Super Bowl XXXIII as a member of the Broncos.

 Early life

 Matt Lepsis attended Frisco High School in Frisco, Texas, and was a letterman in football and track and field.
 In football, he was an All-Southwest selection and was named the Class 3A Defensive Player of the Year as a senior.
 In track and field, he was a two-time State Discus Champion.

 College career

-Lepsis went to the University of Colorado, where he earned All-Big Eight Conference honors as a tight end.
+Lepsis went to the University of Colorado Boulder, where he earned All-Big Eight Conference honors as a tight end.

 Lepsis was also an All-American thrower for the Colorado Buffaloes track and field team, finishing 7th in the discus throw at the 1995 NCAA Division I Outdoor Track and Field Championships.